w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Optional ideas to support assessment:

 * Practical &mdash; Give students an interface that uses a motion-based gesture to perform an action and ask them to provide alternatives to that gesture.
 Assess how students provide alternatives to motion-based gestures.
-* Practical &mdash; Give students an interface that uses a multi path based gesture to perform an action and ask them to provide alternatives to that gesture.
+* Practical &mdash; Give students an interface that uses a multi path-based gesture to perform an action and ask them to provide alternatives to that gesture.
 Assess how students provide alternatives to multi-pointer and path-based gestures.

 {% include excol.html type="end" %}